Skip to content

 It was around 1204 when Genghis Khan captured a Uyghur scribe, who was responsible for adapting the Uyghur alphabet and writing it in Mongol.
 His name was Tata-tonga and his work is, with some minor modifications, still used in Inner Mongolia today.
 One of this alphabet’s main features is that it’s written vertically from left to right and from top to bottom.
 Interestingly, this is the world’s only alphabet which is written from left to right as all other vertical alphabets are written from right to left.
 Although this is known as the traditional Mongolian script, there also exists a vertical square script which appears on the country’s banknotes.

-You may also like: Japan's Media Renaissance
+You may also like: The secrets of Thai language

 Galik alphabet